Sampling (signal processing): Practical considerations

 Although the use of oversampling can completely eliminate aperture error and aliasing by shifting them out of the passband, this technique cannot be practically used above a few GHz, and may be prohibitively expensive at much lower frequencies.
 Furthermore, while oversampling can reduce quantization error and non-linearity, it cannot eliminate these entirely.
-Consequently, practical ADCs at audio frequencies typically do not exhibit aliasing, aperture error, and are not limited by quantization error.
+Consequently, practical ADCs at audio frequencies typically do not exhibit aliasing or aperture error, and are not limited by quantization error.
 Instead, analog noise dominates.
-At RF and microwave frequencies where oversampling is impractical and filters are expensive, aperture error, quantization error and aliasing can be significant limitations.
+At RF and microwave frequencies, where oversampling is impractical and filters are expensive, aperture error, quantization error and aliasing can be significant limitations.

 Jitter, noise, and quantization are often analyzed by modeling them as random errors added to the sample values.
 Integration and zero-order hold effects can be analyzed as a form of low-pass filtering.
 The non-linearities of either ADC or DAC are analyzed by replacing the ideal linear function mapping with a proposed nonlinear function.